-The Company depends substantially upon third parties for several critical elements of its business including, among others, technology and infrastructure, content development and distribution activities.
+The Company depends substantially upon third parties for several critical elements of its business including, among others, technology and infrastructure, content development, and distribution activities.

 TECHNOLOGY AND INFRASTRUCTURE.
-The Company supplements its Internet directory listings with full-text Web search results provided by AltaVista, a division of Digital Equipment Corporation ("Digital"), under a non-exclusive agreement.
-The Company believes that these search results provide a key competitive element for its Internet navigation services.
-The Company therefore depends substantially upon ongoing maintenance and technical support from Digital to ensure accurate and rapid presentation of such search results to the Company's customers.
-In addition, any termination of the agreement with Digital or Digital's failure to renew such agreement upon expiration could result in substantial additional costs to the Company in developing or licensing replacement technology, and could result in a loss of levels of use of the Company's navigational services.
-The Company also relies principally on a private third-party provider, GlobalCenter, Inc. ("GlobalCenter"), for the Company's Internet connections.
-Additionally, e-mail service Internet connections are provided by GTE.
-Any disruption in the Internet access provided by these third-party providers or any failure of these third-party providers to handle current or higher volumes of use could have a material adverse effect on the Company's business, operating results and financial condition.
-The Company also licenses technology and related databases from third parties for certain elements of Yahoo! properties, including, among others, technology underlying news, stock quotes and current financial information, chat services, street mapping, telephone listings and similar services.
+In May 1998, the Company and Inktomi entered into an agreement under which Inktomi will provide text-based Web search results to complement the Company's directory and navigational guide.
+The Inktomi service is expected to be integrated during the third quarter of 1998.
+The Company will depend substantially upon ongoing maintenance and technical support from Inktomi to ensure accurate and rapid presentation of such search results to the Company's customers.
+Any termination of the agreement with Inktomi or Inktomi's failure to renew such agreement upon expiration could result in substantial additional costs to the Company in developing or licensing replacement technology, and could result in a loss of levels of use of the Company's navigational services.
+The Company also relies principally on a private third-party provider, Frontier GlobalCenter, Inc. ("GlobalCenter"), for the Company's principal Internet connections.
+Additionally, email service Internet connections are provided by GTE.
+Any disruption in the Internet access provided by these third-party providers or any failure of these third-party providers to handle current or higher volumes of use could have a material adverse effect on the Company's business, operating results, and financial condition.
+The Company also licenses technology and related databases from third parties for certain elements of Yahoo! properties, including, among others, technology underlying news, stock quotes and current financial information, chat services, street mapping, telephone listings, and similar services.
 The Company has experienced and expects to continue to experience interruptions and delays in service and availability for such elements, such as recent interruptions in the Company's stock quote services.
-Any errors, failures or delays experienced in connection with these third party technologies and information services could negatively impact the Company's relationship with users and adversely affect the Company's brand and its business, and could expose the Company to liabilities to third-parties.
+Any errors, failures, or delays experienced in connection with these third-party technologies and information services could negatively impact the Company's relationship with users and adversely affect the Company's brand and its business, and could expose the Company to liabilities to third parties.